Skip to content

 How Much Is Child Support in Kentucky?

-If you make $60,000 a year in Kentucky, child support for 1 child is estimated at $583 per month ($6,996 per year) based on the Kentucky Child Support Guidelines (KRS 403.212).
+If you make $60,000 a year in Kentucky, child support for 1 child is estimated at $623 per month ($7,476 per year).
 This assumes the other parent earns approximately $36,000/year.
-Actual amounts depend on both parents' incomes, custody arrangements, and additional expenses.
+Actual amounts depend on both parents' incomes, custody time, and add-on expenses (child care, health insurance).

 Kentucky Child Support Estimates by Income (2026)